RunOnFlux/ssp-docs/enterprise/creating-vaults.md

 You'll see live counters: e.g., **Signers (3/8)** — you've selected 3, max is 8.

 > ⚠️ **Signers are permanent.** You cannot change the signer set after the vault is created.
 Make sure to include all members who should be able to sign transactions for this vault.
-Err on the side of including more — you can always set a higher threshold later (e.g., 3-of-5 instead of 3-of-3) if you want flexibility.
+Err on the side of including more signers — a larger pool lets you pick a more resilient ratio in the **next** step (e.g., 3-of-5 instead of 3-of-3).
+This choice is only available during creation: the signing threshold is fixed once the vault exists and cannot be changed afterward — to change it, create a new vault and migrate funds.

 Click **Next →**.